 'Stand Up and Act Out' is an upstander curriculum which acts as a preventative anti-bullying curriculum by normalizing both inclusion and Upstander behaviors.

 Research shows that 1 in 3 children are bullied, usually on the basis of identity.
 Research also shows that it is possible to shift social norms and support an inclusive school climate and that peer intervention is a powerful tool to change behavior.

 Children in Grades K - 5 who participate in the curriculum for approximately six weeks of each school year.

 What happens during lessons?

 Children roleplay Upstander skills, learn how to recognize when there is a problem, and then practice what to say to help.
-Through games, music, and drama discussion and celebration of difference are normalized, making all children feel accepted and empowered to maintain their positive school climate.
+Through games, music, drama and discussion and celebration, difference is normalized, making all children feel accepted and empowered to maintain their positive school climate.

 How much time do I need to deliver this curriculum?